Areas of Research Expertise

-There are two Centers that are closely associated with the Department of HSPP: the Center for Gerontology & Healthcare Research (CGHCR, Established in 1986) and the Center for Evidence-Based Medicine (CEBM, established in 2012).
+There are two Centers that are closely associated with the Department of HSPP: the Center for Gerontology & Healthcare Research (CGHCR, Established in 1986) and the Center for Evidence Synthesis in Health.
 Centers in the School of Public Health are intentionally designed to facilitate collaboration with other Centers.

 There are 10 broad areas of faculty expertise in HSPP.
 These areas are presented here, in brief, narrative form, and a number of them have substantial overlap.

 - End of life and palliative care research

 - Evidence synthesis and meta-analysis

 - Physician-patient communication, shared decision-making, and stakeholder engagement

 Health services research has been defined as “the multidisciplinary field of scientific investigation that studies how social factors, financing systems, organizational structures and processes, health technologies, and personal behaviors affect access to health care, the quality and cost of health care, and ultimately our health and well-being.
 Its research domains are individuals, families, organizations, institutions, communities, and populations” (Association for Health Services Research).